-8.4 Legal Issues - Incorporation
+9.3 Legal Issues - Incorporation

 The legislation governing Incorporation is different in each state/territory and is subject to regular updating so you should check the Act to be sure of the current regulations.
+Branches and Management Councils are provided with Rules (previously referred to as Constitutions).
+These Rules govern the affairs of Branches and Management Councils and should be referred to regarding operational procedures and practices.
 If legal advice is required, seek out a competent professional, preferably someone who has been personally recommended to the Branch.

-The legal advantage of an Incorporated Association arises because, in the eyes of the law, an Incorporated association has existence separate from that of its Members.
+The legal advantage of an Incorporated Association arises because, in the eyes of the law, an Incorporated Association has existence separate from that of its Members.
 Incorporation means that Members of a Branch are not personally liable for its debts.